oracle-cne/ocne/doc/experimental/phase1/phase1.md

 [Generate Kubernetes Manifests from OAM](../phase1/oam-to-kubernetes.md)

-### Remove the Verrazzano controllers
-Follow these [instructions](./phase1/disable-verrazzano.md) to remove the Verrazzano controllers on the cluster.

 ### Remove OAM resources
-Follow these [instructions](./phase1/oam-to-kubernetes.md) to remove the OAM resources.
+Follow these [instructions](../phase1/oam-to-kubernetes.md) to remove the OAM resources.

 ## Upgrade to Istio 1.19.9